ABOUT THE ROGER ARLINER YOUNG DIVERSITY FELLOWSHIP

 Complete the online application survey on the RAY Fellowship Program website: https://rayfellowship.org/apply

-Follow the instructions on the linked application webpage to submit a curriculum vitae or a resume, response to one essay, one visioning, and one short answer prompt, and a letter of support.
+Follow the instructions on the linked application webpage to submit a curriculum vitae or a resume, two essay and one short answer responses, and a letter of support.

 Applications must be submitted to the RAY Fellowship Program no later than March 26, 2021.
 Transcripts and additional writing samples are not required.
 Questions about the application process can be submitted to the RAY Conservation Program Manager, Guilu Murphy, via email at firstname.lastname@example.org.

-Natural Resources Defense Council is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, handicap, pregnancy, sexual orientation, gender identity, or veteran status.
-NRDC is continually seeking to diversify its staff, particularly to broaden opportunities for individuals from demographic groups that are historically underrepresented in the sciences and in environmental advocacy.
+The U.S. Fish and Wildlife Service is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, handicap, pregnancy, sexual orientation, gender identity, or veteran status.
+The U.S. Fish and Wildlife Service is continually seeking to diversify its staff, particularly to broaden opportunities for individuals from demographic groups that are historically underrepresented in the sciences and in environmental advocacy.